-campus are limited and must be approved.
+All persons visiting Lamar must check in at the Welcome Center in the North Building.
 Visitor parking is available in the surface lot on the west side of campus.
 This lot is only accessible from Westheimer.
+Visitors should have an expressed purpose and are encouraged to schedule an appointment in advance.
 No visitors are allowed during standardized testing periods.